scheinker/MessageClean/README.md

 ### "Permission denied" errors

+If you see `PermissionError: [Errno 1] Operation not permitted`, this means Terminal doesn't have access to the Messages folder.

+**Solution**: Grant Terminal "Full Disk Access" - see the detailed instructions in the "Important: Grant Full Disk Access" section above.

 The script needs to access:
 - `~/Library/Messages/Attachments/` (iMessage attachments)
 - `~/Pictures/Photos Library.photoslibrary/` (Photos library)

-You may need to grant Terminal "Full Disk Access" in System Preferences > Security & Privacy > Privacy.

 ### Import to Photos fails